 Relationship to Quality Laparoscopic cholecystectomy is a new technology with lower risks than open cholecystectomy (removal of the gall bladder).
 Higher rates represent better quality.
 Benchmark State, regional, or peer-group average.
 Definition Number of laparoscopic cholecystectomies per 100 cholecystectomies.
 Numerator Number of laparoscopic cholecystectomies (any procedure field).
-Denominator All discharges with any procedure code of cholecystectomy in any field.
+Denominator All discharges with any procedure code of cholecystectomy in any procedure field.
 Include only discharges with uncomplicated cases: cholecystitis or cholelithiasis in any diagnosis field.
 Exclude MDC 14 (pregnancy, childbirth, and puerperium) and MDC 15 (newborns and other neonates).
-Type of Indicator Provider Level, Procedure Utilization Indicator Empirical Rating 20
+Type of Indicator Provider Level, Procedure Utilization Indicator Empirical Performance Population Rate: 75.09 per 100 discharges at risk Empirical Rating 20

-Summary of EvidenceCholecystectomy surgical removal of the gall bladder-is now performed with a laparoscope in about 75% of uncomplicated cases.184
+Cholecystectomy-surgical removal of the gall bladder-is now performed with a laparoscope in about 75% of uncomplicated cases.
 This indicator has a high percentage of variation attributable to providers.
 According to the literature, laparoscopic cholecystectomy may need to be adjusted for clinical severity, age, and other factors, because the procedure may be contraindicated for some patients, and others may not be clinically severe enough to qualify for cholecystectomy at all.
 Too many procedures in patients without appropriate clinical indications may artificially inflate the laparoscopic cholecystectomy rate without improving quality.

-Limitations on Use providers should incorporate outpatient data if possible when interpreting this indicator.
+Up to one-half or more of all cholecystectomies are performed on an outpatient basis, and providers should incorporate outpatient data if possible when interpreting this indicator.
 Additional bias may result from clinical differences not identifiable in administrative data, so supplemental risk adjustment using other clinical data may be desirable.
 As a utilization indicator, the construct validity relies on the actual appropriate use of procedures in hospitals with high rates, which should be investigated further.
-Details